 "I love fostering because it offers stability and attention to kittens [and other animals] at a time when they need it most...that care is crucial because it helps ready them for their forever homes."-Jessica L, foster parent

 To become a foster parent, you must be at least 18 years of age, have passion for helping animals, and complete the foster volunteer sign up.
-Once your completed form has been received, you will be emailed and counseled by the Foster Coordinator when you are recruited for your first set of fosters!
-If you have questions, contact the Foster Coordinator at firstname.lastname@example.org or 541-672-3907 x 113.
+Once your completed form has been received, you will be emailed and counseled by the Foster Program Manager when you are recruited for your first set of fosters!
+Our program includes Classroom Critters, Hospice Foster, Dog & Puppy Foster, Cat & Kitten Foster, and Small Animal Foster.
+If you have questions, contact the Foster Program Manager at firstname.lastname@example.org or 541-672-3907 x 113.

 Foster Volunteers are Essential

 Foster parents provide a temporary home while an animal prepares itself for adoption.
 As a foster parent, you provide a second chance for an animal.
 A mother cat needing a place to raise her kittens; a dog needing a home environment to feel safe; kittens needing a bit of extra help trusting humans... all of these reasons prove that foster care is important.
 Foster parents provide a clean, safe, loving environment for homeless pets and help them prepare to find a forever home.
 After receiving foster care, these pets are healthier and happier, which means they are well prepared to be adopted by a loving family.